cockroachdb/docs/v1.1/import.md

 2. The processing node streams the contents of the import file, converting its contents into CockroachDB-compatible key-value data.
 3. As the key-value data is generated, the node stores it in the temp directory.
 4. Once the entire import file has been converted to key-value data, relevant nodes import key-value data from the temp directory.

-5. The processing node deletes the key-value data from the temp directory.
+After the import has completed, you should also delete the file from your temp directory.

 ## Preparation

-Before using `IMPORT`, you should have the following:
+Before using `IMPORT`, you should have:

+- The schema of the table you want to import.
-- The tabular data you want to import (e.g., CSV), preferably hosted on cloud storage
+- The tabular data you want to import (e.g., CSV), preferably hosted on cloud storage.
 - A location to store data before it is fully imported into all your nodes (referred to in this document as a "temp" directory).
 This location *must* be accessible to all nodes using the same address (i.e. cannot use a node's local file storage).

     For ease of use, we recommend using cloud storage.
 However, if that isn't readily available to you, we also have a [guide on easily creating your own file server](create-a-file-server.html).

-- The schema of the table you want to import

 ## Details